Last update: 03.20.2019

 Chances are you use a lot of apps and visit many websites that require secure passwords.
 The result is more passwords than any person can keep track of.
 While some people just use the same password everywhere, this is not a good idea.
 If anyone guesses it or if some database containing your data is hacked, cybercriminals will have access to every single one of your accounts.

 You need strong, unique passwords that no one will be able to crack.
-Sticky Password is a service that helps you create better passwords.
-It also stores your passwords in a secure location.
+Sticky Password is a service that helps you create them.
+It also stores your passwords in a secure location named vault.

 This Sticky Password review will explore the pros and cons of the service, the technical specifications, the pricing, and the security features.
 It will also go over how to use Sticky Password and compare the service to another popular password manager, LastPass.
-We’ll also take into account Sticky Password reviews from other users.
+We’ll also take into account Sticky Password reviews from users and other online security experts.

-One of the advantages of Sticky Password is that password capture works very well and even captures a lot of unconventional sign-ins.
-Sticky Password reviews from users indicate that most people had no trouble with the password capture function.
+One of the advantages of Sticky Password is its autofill and autologin feature that captures your data and enters it for you next time.
+You can also choose from several different identities when registering and use one for entertainment and other for work-related platforms.
+Sticky Password user reviews indicate that most people had no trouble with the password capture function.